 Venetsanos Winery.
 Dating back to 1947, it is the first industrial winery on the island.
 Taste their own Assyrtiko, Rosé, and red wines on their sunset terrace.

 Artemis Karamolegos.
-The 3rd largest winery on the island producing 11 different wines is complemented with a farm-to-table Greek restaurant.
+The 3rd largest winery on the island producing 11 different wines is complemented by a farm-to-table Greek restaurant.

 Boutari Santorini.
 One of the most awarded Greek winemakers organizes food & wine private and semi-private tours, plus tasting at their restaurant.